Delta-P Getter Sorption Qualification Testing

-Getter Sorption Testing (also known as Delta-P Testing) is a getter qualification and lot conformance test used on getter materials to provide safer operational environments for the cryogenic, nuclear, aerospace and defense industries.
+Getter Sorption Testing (also known as Delta-P Testing) is a getter qualification test and lot conformance test used on getter materials including hydrogen getters and moisture getters to provide safer operational environments for the cryogenic, nuclear, aerospace and defense industries.
 Getter Sorption Testing measures the sorption speed, capacity and lifetime of hydrogen (H2), oxygen (O2), carbon dioxide (CO2), nitrogen (N2), carbon monoxide (CO) and organic getters in a sealed chamber.
-Our accurate and precise test results provide our clients with the necessary data to qualify and verify the performance of batches of getters at a wide range of operating conditions.
+Our accurate and precise test results provide our clients with the necessary data to qualify and verify the performance of batches of getter material at a wide range of operating conditions.

 Hydrogen getters are critical in eliminating failures in microelectronics, cryogenics and energy storage systems.
-A getter is typically a reactive material that is placed inside a closed system to maintain a vacuum or other desired gas composition.
-When molecules strike the getter, they combine with it by both adsorption and absorption.
-This process of removing residual gas in this way is known as gettering.
+A getter, including nonevaporable getters that act as a getter vacuum pump, is typically a reactive material that is placed inside a closed system to maintain a vacuum or other desired gas composition.
+When molecules strike the getter material, they combine with it by both adsorption and absorption.
+This process of removing residual gas in this way is known as gettering or getter vacuum pumping.

 Hydrogen sorption rates can be determined by the change in pressure or Delta-P in a test chamber of constant volume and temperature over time.
 Delta-P Sorption Testing is applicable for three primary types of hydrogen sorption:

 - Hydride Sorption – When hydrogen is absorbed into a metal through gettering

 - Sorption by Reduction – When a metal oxide reacts with hydrogen to create a pure metal and water vapor

 - Hydrogenation Sorption – When hydrogen is absorbed into a getter to counteract the creation of water vapor